mantis3de/game-export-pipeline-docs/docs/reference/profiles-reference.md

 ## Notes

-- **Severity layering.** Overrides are applied *last*, after the engine preset and Marketplace Strict — so the profile always wins.
+- **Severity layering.** Severity overrides come solely from the preset's `severity` map — there is no engine or asset-type layer (engine is export-only).
+To soften a finding for an atlas/procedural asset, set it to `INFO` in `severity`.
 - **`severity` keys are issue IDs.** See [Validation Checks](validation-checks.md) for the catalogue.
-- **Recorded in reports.** The active profile id and its severity overrides are written into the report's `config`, so a report always states which ruleset produced it.
+- **Recorded in reports.** The active spec file and its config are written into the report (header: *Checked against: `<file>`*), so a report always states which ruleset produced it.
 - **Validation.** Bad profiles are reported on load (missing `id`/`name`, invalid severity value, unknown `engine`) and skipped rather than crashing.